reknahs/test-plan-management-tool/README.md

 - Node.js & npm
 - Ollama installed and running
 - Mistral model installed (`ollama pull mistral`)
+- This application requires adequate system resources, especially for AI-powered features.
+On systems with limited RAM (e.g., 8GB or less), performance may be significantly slower or unusable due to the computational demands of the Mistral 7B model via Ollama.

 ### Installation & Setup